-The following tables illustrates the approximate cost to the Account Owner of investing in IAble over different periods of time.
-Actual cost may be higher or lower.
+The following tables illustrate the approximate cost of the Plan over various periods of time.
+Actual costs may be higher or lower.
 The table is based on the following assumptions:

-- A \$10,000 initial contribution is invested for the time periods shown; - A 5% annually compounded rate of return on the amount invested throughout the period (0% for the Checking Account Option); - The total funds available in the Account are withdrawn at the end of the period shown to pay for Qualified Disability Expenses; - Expenses for each Investment Option include the maximum Annual Account Maintenance Fee of \$56.00, unless otherwise noted; - Because the table is based on a \$10,000 initial contribution to each Investment Option, expenses for the Checking Account Option do not include the \$2 monthly service charge.
-Note that the \$2 monthly service charge is waived when electronic statement delivery for monthly Checking Account Option statements is established using Fifth Third Bank online banking at www.53.com or the mobile application; or when the Account maintains an average monthly Checking Account Option balance of at least \$250; - The Annual Asset-Based Fee remains same as those shown in the Fee Structure Table on page 6; and - The tables do not consider the impact of any potential state or federal taxes on the withdrawal nor any potential state tax deductions or the impact of any service-based or other fees.
+- A \$10,000 initial contribution is invested for the time periods shown; - A 5% annually compounded rate of return on the amount invested throughout the period (0% for the Checking Account Option); - The total funds available in the Account are withdrawn at the end of the period shown to pay for Qualified Disability Expenses; - Expenses for each Investment Option include the maximum Annual Account Maintenance Fee of \$56.00, unless otherwise noted: - Because the table is based on a \$10,000 initial contribution to each Investment Option, expenses for the Checking Account Option do not include the \$2 monthly service charge.
+Note that the \$2 monthly service charge is waived when electronic statement delivery for monthly Checking Account Option statements is established using Fifth Third Bank online banking at www.53.com or the mobile application; or when the Account maintains an average monthly Checking Account Option balance of at least \$250; - The Annual Asset-Based Fee remains the same as those shown in the Fee Structure Table on page 7; and - The tables do not consider the impact of any potential state or federal taxes on the withdrawal nor any potential state tax deductions or the impact of any service-based or other fees.

 The information in the following tables is estimated based on the above assumptions and is presented for illustrative purpose only.
-Actual investment costs will vary depending on many factors including, without limitation, timing of contributions and withdrawals as well as any variance in any of the assumptions noted above.
+Your actual investment costs will vary depending on many factors including, without limitation, timing of contributions and withdrawals as well as any variance in any of the assumptions noted above.

-HYPOTHETICAL \$10,000 INVESTMENT COST CHART
+APPROXIMATE COST OF A \$10,000 INVESTMENT